IntersysConsulting/ingestive/README.md

 3) Stream beans that encapsulate knowledge about a storm stream: field names, types and order.

+4) The notion of a Kafka topic as an independent component.
+This component includes the producer and consumer that act as the component's public interfaces by hiding the topic congfiguration from users of the component.

 Here is an visual representation of the topology.

 ![topology](https://github.com/IntersysConsulting/ingestive/blob/master/ingestion-storm/IngestionTopology.png)